Sukhoi Su-24: Background

 One of the conditions for accepting the Sukhoi Su-7B into service in 1961 was the requirement for Sukhoi to develop an all-weather variant capable of precision air strikes.
 Preliminary investigations with S-28 and S-32 aircraft revealed that the basic Su-7 design was too small to contain all the avionics required for the mission.
 OKB-794 (later known as Leninets) was tasked with developing an advanced nav/attack system, codenamed Puma, which would be at the core of the new aircraft.
-That same year, the United States proposal for their new all-weather strike fighter would be the TFX.
+That same year, the United States' proposal for its new all-weather strike fighter would be the TFX.
 The resulting F-111 would introduce a variable-geometry wing for greatly increased payload, range, and low-level penetration capabilities.

 In 1962–1963, Sukhoi initially set out to build an aircraft without the complexity of moving wings like the F-111.
 It designed and built a mockup of S-6, a delta wing aircraft powered by two Tumansky R-21 turbojet engines and with a crew of two in a tandem arrangement.
-The mockup was inspected but no further work was ordered due to lack of progress on the Puma hardware.
+The mockup was inspected, but no further work was ordered due to lack of progress on the Puma hardware.

 In 1964, Sukhoi started work on S-58M.
 The aircraft was supposed to represent a modification of the Sukhoi Su-15 interceptor (factory designation S-58).
 In the meantime, revised Soviet Air Force requirements called for a low-altitude strike aircraft with STOL capability.
 A key feature was the ability to cruise at supersonic speeds at low altitude for extended periods of time in order to traverse enemy air defenses.
 To achieve this, the design included two Tumansky R-27 afterburning turbojets for cruise and four Rybinsk RD-36-35 turbojets for STOL performance.
 Side-by-side seating for the crew was implemented since the large Orion radar antennas required a large frontal cross-section.
 To test the six-engine scheme, the first Su-15 prototype was converted into S-58VD flying laboratory which operated in 1966–1969.